What are symptoms of low thyroid function?

 Psychosocial, chemical and physical stressors lower levels of T3, the active thyroid hormone.

 You may have heard that foods in the Brassica family such as cabbage, brussels sprouts, broccoli, and cauliflower affect thyroid function.
-These studies have been done in animals and at higher amounts than we get in a normal diet.
+These studies focused providing animals with higher amounts than we get in a normal diet.
 Human studies provide no clear evidence that normal intake of these foods induces thyroid abnormalities.

 In the United States, the most common cause of hypothyroidism is Hashimoto’s thyroiditis, a condition that causes the bodies defenses ― the immune system ― to produce antibodies that over time destroy thyroid tissue.
 As a result, the thyroid gland cannot make enough thyroid hormone.
 Researchers studying Hashimoto’s thyroiditis have found that treatment with the thyroid hormone replacement drug levothyroxine (LT4) can reduce the incidence of Hashimoto’s thyroiditis, as well as help alleviate the symptoms of the disease even if the patient’s thyroid function is normal at the time (Endocrine Journal, 2005).